Edition 42

 I wish that you could do;

-don't mind me asking,
+Hope you don't mind me asking,

 Please bless my computer too.